Is Dublin safe to visit? A comprehensive safety guide

 It seems like pickpockets are in every other major city, not just Dublin, so you should protect yourself from them no matter where you go.
 They most often frequent the crowded areas around the Dublin City Centre, like Grafton Street, as well as train stations and tourist attractions, like Temple Bar.

-The best way to protect your valuables is to keep them locked away in a Bounce storage locker, but items that you need to carry on you, like smartphones, wallets and passports, will need to be secured in a secure pocket of your bag or in a money belt where you can see them at all times.
+The best way to protect your valuables at home, but items that you need to carry on you, like smartphones, wallets and passports, will need to be secured in a secure pocket of your bag or in a money belt where you can see them at all times.

 Is Dublin safe to visit alone